 Part D basics

 Medicare works with insurers and other private companies to offer different prescription drug plans that vary in cost and drug formularies.
-During the Medicare Part D annual open enrollment period, Medicare beneficiaries can enroll in a drug plan.
-Beneficiaries already enrolled in a Part D drug plan can change to a different plan during this period.
-Every year, Medicare’s open enrollment period is October 15 - December 7.
+During the Medicare Part D annual open enrollment period (Oct.
+15-Dec.
+7), Medicare beneficiaries can enroll in a drug plan.
+Beneficiaries already enrolled in a Part D drug plan can also change to a different plan during this period.

-Key things to consider when choosing a drug plan:
+Key things to consider when choosing a Part D plan:

 - Will the drug plan pay for all or most of the drugs you take now?

 - Are your Alzheimer's drugs on the formulary?

 - Does the plan cover the doses of the drugs that you take?

 - Do the plan's rules limit coverage of your Alzheimer's drugs and/or your more costly drugs by requiring "prior approval"?